-As described below in "-2022 Long-Term Equity Incentive Compensation Plan," the Company historically approved annual incentive compensation plans under the 2012 Plan pursuant to which if certain performance goals are met over one-, three- and five-year performance periods, participants in such annual incentive compensation plans will receive performance-based bonuses, as determined by the Compensation Committee in its sole discretion.
+As described below in "-2023 Long-Term Equity Incentive Compensation Plan," the Company historically approved annual incentive compensation plans under the 2012 Plan and now approves annual incentive compensation plans under the 2021 Plan pursuant to which if certain performance goals are met over one-, three- and five-year performance periods, participants in such annual incentive compensation plans will receive performance-based bonuses, as determined by the Compensation Committee in its sole discretion.
 Historically these bonuses have been settled 50% in immediately vested shares of common stock and 50% in Performance Units.
-In 2022, performance bonuses were paid out for performance achieved as of December 31, 2021 with respect to each of (i) the one-year performance goals under the 2011 LTICP, (ii) the three-year performance JOIT LTICP and (iii) the five-year goals under the 2017 LTICP.
-See "Executive Compensation-Summary Compensation Table-Grants of Plan-Based Awards Table" for a discussion of the bonuses paid out during 2022, and see "-Compensation Decisions Following Fiscal Year End-2023 Long-Term Equity-Based Incentive Awards" for a discussion of Performance Units granted to our executive officers for performance achieved as of December 31, 2022.
+In 2023, performance bonuses were paid out for performance achieved as of December 31, 2022 with respect to each of (i) the three-year performance goals under the 2020 LTICP and (ii) the five-year performance goals under the 2018 LTICP.
+See "Executive Compensation-Summary Compensation Table-Summary Compensation Table-Grants of Plan-Based Awards Table" for a discussion of the bonuses paid out during 2023, and see "-Compensation Decisions Following Fiscal Year End-2024 Long-Term Equity-Based Incentive Awards" for a discussion of Performance Units granted to our executive officers for performance achieved as of December 31, 2023.

-2022 Long-Term Equity Incentive Compensation Plan
+2023 Long-Term Equity Incentive Compensation Plan

-On February 16, 2022, we adopted the 2022 Long-Term Equity Incentive Compensation Plan under the 2021 Plan (the "2022 LTICP").
-The Compensation Committee adopted the 2022 LTICP to continue its implementation of our compensation philosophy, several factors of which are described in more detail below.
+On January 11, 2023, we adopted the 2023 Long-Term Equity Incentive Compensation Plan under the 2021 Plan (the "2023 LTICP").
+The Compensation Committee adopted the 2023 LTICP to continue its implementation of our compensation philosophy, several factors of which are described in more detail below.